 Multiple Disorders

 When children suffer from more than one problem, they may have more than one diagnosis on the DSM system.
 This is often referred to as a co-occurring disorder.
-For example, children may have ADHD, anxiety and school avoidant behavior.
-In many cases, it is more likely for a child to have more than one diagnosis.
-The number and type of diagnosis your child may have, influences the type of treatment and services that can help your child.
-Diagnostic systems that are used are not perfect and more than one diagnosis is often necessary to fully capture your child’s issues.
+For example, children may have ADHD, anxiety, and school avoidant behavior.
+With some conditions, it is more likely for a child to have more than one diagnosis.

 Misdiagnosis

 Parents are often worried that their child may get the wrong diagnosis or that their real problems may be missed.
-To make sure that the mental health professional working with your child has the best understanding of your child’s strengths and weaknesses, it is important that parents, professionals, and the child actively work together to develop a shared understanding of the child’s difficulties and concerns.
+To make sure that the mental health professional working with your child has the best understanding of your child’s strengths and weaknesses, it is important that parents, professionals, and children actively work together to develop a shared understanding of the child’s difficulties and concerns.

 Common misconceptions